 - National Youth Brass Band of Great Britain

 We have good working relationships with many live music venues in the local area including Band on the Wall.

 This course isn’t suitable for international students.
 If you are an international student and interested in studying a foundation year, please visit our International Foundation Year course page.

-Once we have received your application, you will be invited to an interview on campus.
-Ideally, you should have understanding and experience of music technology and music theory.
+Once we have received your application, you will be invited to an interview and audition on campus.

 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps.